3mdeb/96boards-docs-wiki/JTAG-on-HiKey.md

 OpenOCD supports many different JTAG interface.
 The list of devices known to work with the HiKey board includes:

  * [Bus Blaster v3 from Dangerous Prototypes](http://dangerousprototypes.com/docs/Bus_Blaster).
 Set `INTERFACE=interface/ftdi/dp_busblaster_kt-link.cfg` for this adapter.
-Before connecting the BBv3 to the HiKey ensure the interface is in self-powered mode (JP4, the target power select jumper, must be disconnected) otherwise the HiKey could be damaged.
+Before connecting the BBv3 to the HiKey ensure the interface is not configured to provide power to the target (JP4, the target power select jumper, **must** be disconnected) otherwise the HiKey could be damaged.
 The BBv3 buffer logic must be programmed with SVF from https://github.com/bharrisau/busblaster .
  * [Flyswatter2 from Tin Can Tools](http://www.tincantools.com/JTAG/Flyswatter2.html).
 Set `INTERFACE=interface/ftdi/flyswatter2.cfg` for this adapter.
  * [J-Link from Segger](https://www.segger.com/jlink-debug-probes.html).
 Set `INTERFACE=interface/jlink.cfg`.